 Description

-The campground's location puts you right in the heart of the Canadian Rockies action.
+The campground's location puts you right in the heart of the Canadian Rockies.
 You'll wake up to views of the surrounding peaks and find yourself within walking distance of several trailheads, while the town of Banff's restaurants, gear shops, and services remain easily accessible when you need to resupply or grab a hot meal.

-The Tunnel Mountain Trail Experience
+The Tunnel Mountain Trail

 As you climb, the forest gradually opens up to reveal glimpses of the Bow Valley below.
-The trail's moderate grade makes it accessible to most hikers, though you'll definitely feel the elevation gain in your legs.
+The trail's moderate grade makes it accessible to most hikers, though you'll feel the elevation gain in your legs.
 The real payoff comes at the summit, where panoramic views stretch across Banff townsite, the Bow River valley, and the dramatic peaks that define this corner of the Rockies.
-On clear days, the vista encompasses Mount Rundle's distinctive ridge, the Fairholme Range, and the sprawling valley that cradles the town below.
+On clear days, the vista takes in Mount Rundle's distinctive ridge, the Fairholme Range, and the sprawling valley that cradles the town below.

 Gateway to Iconic Banff Hikes